 Excess skin on the back of the upper arm is a frequent consequence of significant weight loss and aging.
 Men and women are often motivated to seek surgery for this problem when the skin is excessive enough to be unsightly, clothing may not fit properly due to the size and shape of the upper arms, or patients feel obligated to wear long sleeves to cover the upper arms.
-An arm lift or brachioplasty is designed to treat this problem.
-Contact Dallas arm lift surgeon Paul Pin to find out if you are a good candidate for this procedure.
+An arm lift or brachioplasty, performed by Dr. Paul Pin at our Dallas, TX practice, is designed to treat this problem.

 The Arm Lift Procedure

 Excess skin is removed to reduce the size of the arm and improve its contour.
 In mild cases, the excess skin can be removed from the armpit.
 This results in modest improvement, but causes little scarring.
 As the problem becomes more severe, the incision must extend down the arm, toward the elbow.
 The length of the incision is directly related to the degree of the skin excess: the more skin to be removed, the longer the incision.
 The incision can be either on the inside of the arm or on the back of the arm.
 The incision on the inner aspect of the arm usually heals better, but is more obvious and removes less tissue.
 The incision on the back of the arm is preferred despite more scarring, because it is less obvious and removes considerably more tissue.
 The choice is usually determined by the patient.
 An arm lift is usually done under general anesthesia, takes about two hours, usually as day surgery.

 As a 62 year old woman, this patient was worried that her skin was poor quality and that an arm lift would not make much difference.+ See Full Case

 This 47 year old woman had undergone massive weight loss but was still having trouble with her arms fitting into her sleeves.+ See Full Case